thquad/learn-angular/documentation/NgRx/reducers.md

 StoreModule.forFeature('todo', todoReducer);
 ```

 > There doesn't seem to be a reason why `forRoot()` and `forFeature()` are not just one combined function.
 I assume it's because `forRoot()` creates the initial instance of the store service, but then it should have been called something less confusing like `createStore()`.
-NgRx loves to confuse people.
+NgRx loves confusing syntax.
 >
 > Luckily NgRx gets rid of this syntax with the introduction of the Standalone API.